Taron Egerton

-Taron Egerton (/ˈɛdʒərtən/ EJ-ər-tən; born 10 November 1989) is a Welsh actor.
-After graduating from the Royal Academy of Dramatic Art, he performed in stage plays before gaining recognition for his starring role as a spy in the action comedy films Kingsman: The Secret Service (2014) and Kingsman: The Golden Circle (2017).
+Taron Egerton (/ˈɛdʒərtən/ EJ-ər-tən; born 10 November 1989) is a Welsh actor, singer, and producer.
+A graduate of the Royal Academy of Dramatic Art, he performed in stage plays before gaining recognition for his starring role as a spy in the action comedy films Kingsman: The Secret Service (2014) and Kingsman: The Golden Circle (2017).
+He has also voiced characters in animated projects like the Sing franchise (2016–present) and The Dark Crystal: Age of Resistance (2019).

 Egerton has starred in several biographical films, portraying military officer Edward Brittain in the drama Testament of Youth (2014), the titular ski-jumper in the sports film Eddie the Eagle (2016), and singer Elton John in the musical Rocketman (2019).
 The last of these earned him a Golden Globe Award for Best Actor.
-He also starred as Jimmy Keene in the miniseries Black Bird (2022), for which he was nominated for a Primetime Emmy Award, as Henk Rogers in the biopic Tetris (2023), and in the thriller film Carry-On (2024).
+He has also starred as Jimmy Keene in the miniseries Black Bird (2022), for which he was nominated for a Primetime Emmy Award, as Henk Rogers in the biopic Tetris (2023), and as art gallery employee Adam Samuels in Everybody Wants to Fuck Me (2026).
+He has had major roles in the Netflix original thriller films Carry-On (2024) and Apex (2026), portraying protagonist Ethan Kopek in the former and villain Ben in the latter.

-Early life
+Early life and education

-Egerton was born in Birkenhead on 10 November 1989.
-His mother worked in social services, while his father ran a bed-and-breakfast near Liverpool; both of them are Liverpool natives.
+Egerton was born on 10 November 1989 in Birkenhead.
+His mother Christine worked in social services, while his father David ran a bed-and-breakfast near Liverpool; both of them are Liverpool natives.
 He has two younger half-sisters.
-Although born in England, Egerton considers himself to be Welsh "through and through" and is fluent in both Welsh and English.
+Although born in England, to English parents and English grandparents, Egerton considers himself to be Welsh "through and through" and is fluent in both Welsh and English.

-Egerton's parents divorced when he was two, and he subsequently moved with his mother to the Welsh island of Anglesey, where he went to primary school.
-The family then relocated to Aberystwyth when he was 12 years old.
-He became lonely due to losing childhood friends.
-He began acting at age 15, which he later explained was "as much about trying to be social and make friends as it was an interest in acting".
+His parents divorced when he was two, and he subsequently moved with his mother to the Welsh island of Anglesey, where he went to primary school.
+The family then relocated to Aberystwyth when he was twelve years old.
+According to Egerton, he became lonely and was bullied for being "artsy" and "feminine" at that age; in 2026, he said on the Armchair Expert podcast that the bullying from his childhood caused insecurities that continue to affect his personal views on masculinity and his romantic relationships.
+In his mid-teens, he received therapy due to anxiety symptoms "bordering on OCD", such as obsessively washing his hands.

+He also questioned his sexual orientation in this period; he has attributed this to his lack of interest in traditionally masculine activities such as football when he was growing up.
+He began acting at age fifteen, which he later explained was "as much about trying to be social and make friends as it was an interest in acting".
 He attended the Royal Academy of Dramatic Art, from which he graduated in 2012.
+Egerton has described his background as working-class.